Drenas: Economy

+Infrastructure

+Since 2000, there has been a gradual improvement in economic, agricultural, educational, medical and industrial growth.
+Municipal development has affected the construction of network-educational system, health and service network intensifying agricultural development has become especially after the construction of the irrigation system "Iber Lepenci", while a positive movement for the economy is marked by Ferronikeli, a local mining and smelting operation.

+In 1936 the railway from Prishtinë to Peja was completed, which passed through the town of Drenas.

 Media

 There are two Radio Stations, "92.1 Capital FM" broadcasting on a regional coverage, and "Radio Dodona" of which at the moment is not operating for unknown reasons, and there is a local TV station "Star TV" broadcasting on cable only.